 Medical problems causing your cat to urinate or soil

 A cat that has started to urinate inappropriately in the house should be taken to the vet for a check-up.
-Cystitis or other types of urinary tract disease may cause the cat to strain and to pass small amounts of urine frequently.
-The infection or irritation makes the cat urinate immediately, rather than attempting to go outside or to the litter tray.
+Cystitis or other types of urinary tract disease may cause your cat to strain and to pass small amounts of urine frequently.
+The infection or irritation makes cats urinate immediately, rather than attempting to go outside or to the litter tray.
 Urinating in this way can sometimes be confused with spraying.

 Why does my cat soil indoors?

 Your cat may not wish to go outside to urinate or defecate for a number of reasons.

 An older cat may not want to venture out in bad weather or may be having problems using the cat flap because of stiffening joints.
 Providing a litter tray may solve the problem.